Coastal Litter Monitoring in Northland

 Litter Intelligence

 Led by New Zealand charity Sustainable Coastlines, the programme works in close collaboration with the Ministry for the Environment, Department of Conservation and Statistics New Zealand.
-We have two sites in this monitoring programme, Hātea River in Whangārei Harbour and Pah Road in Onerahi.
+The regional council has two sites in this monitoring programme, Hātea River in Whangārei Harbour, and Pah Road in Onerahi.

-Learn more about Litter Intelligence, view data and download results at: litterintelligence.org
+Learn more about Litter Intelligence, view insights, and download results

 Te Tai Tokerau Debris Monitoring Project (TTTDMP)

-Northland Regional Council and NorthTec have created an easy way to report and display litter along Northland’s waterways using the Marine Debris Tracker app.
+NRC and NorthTec have created an easy way to report and display litter along Northland’s waterways using the Marine Debris Tracker App:

 - Can be done anytime